Tyrrrz/CliFx/Readme.md

 }
 ```

+> Note: Unix systems rely on 8-bit unsigned integers for exit codes, so it's strongly recommended to use values between `1` and `255` when specifying exit code, in order to avoid potential overflow issues.

 ### Graceful cancellation

-It is possible to gracefully cancel execution of a command and preform any necessary cleanup.
-By default an app gets forcefully killed when it receives an interrupt signal (Ctrl+C or Ctrl+Break), but you can override this behavior.
+A user of a command line application may send an interrupt signal (Ctrl+C or Ctrl+Break) to gracefully abort execution.
+Commands in CliFx can intercept this signal to cancel any ongoing operations and perform cleanup.

-In order to make a command cancellation-aware, you need to call `console.GetCancellationToken()`.
+In order to make a command cancellation-aware, all you need to do is call `console.GetCancellationToken()`.
 This method returns a `CancellationToken` that will trigger when the user issues an interrupt signal.

 Note that any code that comes before the first call to `GetCancellationToken()` will not be cancellation-aware and as such will terminate instantly.
 Any subsequent calls to this method will return the same token.

+Here's an example of a command that supports cancellation:

 ```c#
 [Command("cancel")]